We independently select and share the products we love—and may receive a commission if you choose to buy.

 I’m an editor, not an engineer, but I can’t believe it’s taken the human race this long to figure this out.
-But Ember did, and did it well.
+But Ember did—and did it well.
 And not to be dramatic or anything, but I honestly don’t know how I lived without this self-heating mug before.
-As a mom of two young boys who attend two different schools, my mornings are often rushed—which meant I was reduced to drinking cold coffee after finally getting my kids dressed, fed and out the door.
-I deserved better.
+As a mom of two young kids who attend two different schools, my mornings are often rushed—which meant I was reduced to drinking cold coffee after finally getting my kids dressed, fed and out the door.
+I deserve better.
 We all do.
 Here's my Ember mug review so you can get (and stay) on the hot-coffee train.

 What is the Ember mug?